jpinedev/pb-finalproject-craftyfarming/README.md

 - [x] Choose what growable to Plant
 - [x] Craft new growables by dragging one plant onto another
 - [x] Ability to compost any Plants
-- [ ] Harvest Plants
+- [x] Harvest Plants
 #### medium priority
-- [ ] Unlock access new seeds
+- [x] Unlock access new seeds (upon successful harvest of new item)
 - [x] Tool selecting (watering can; compost)
-- [ ] Keep an encyclopedia (with UI) of all successfully grown Growables (shows progress until completion)
+- [x] Keep an encyclopedia (with UI) of all successfully grown Growables (shows progress until completion)
 #### low priority
-- [ ] Plants have grace period before starting to spoil
+- [x] Plants have grace period before starting to spoil
-- [ ] Plant visuals overhaul
+- [x] Transplant into Tilled Soil
 #### *extras*
+- [x] Harvest crafted plant to learn/record plant stats
+- [x] End game when user has harvested every type of plant
 - [ ] Title Screen
 - [ ] Multi-plant recipes
-- [x] Transplant into Tilled Soil
 ###### *daydreaming...*
-- [ ] analyze crafted seeds to learn/record what you created
+- [ ] Plant visuals overhaul